noahdixon/toystore/docs/DesignDoc.md

 requests, it checks whether the Store has kept the correct order information in its database.
 In order to do this, it iterates over each `SentOrder` object it has stored, and sends an order query request for each order number.
-These requests are of the format `Get /orders/<order number>` As responses come back from the Frontend Server, the client checks that the order data in each response matches the order data stored in the corresponding `SentOrder` object.
+These requests are of the format `Get /orders/<order number>` As responses come back from the Gateway Server, the client checks that the order data in each response matches the order data stored in the corresponding `SentOrder` object.
 If one does not, the client prints the discrepancy and terminates.